-As part of our business strategy, we have completed several acquisitions, including our recent acquisitions of GeoCities and broadcast.com, and expect to enter into additional business combinations and acquisitions.
+As part of our business strategy, we have completed several acquisitions and expect to enter into additional business combinations and acquisitions.
 Acquisition transactions are accompanied by a number of risks, including:

-- the difficulty of assimilating the operations and personnel of the acquired companies; - the potential disruption of our ongoing business and distraction of management; - the difficulty of incorporating acquired technology or content and rights into our products and media properties and unanticipated expenses related to such integration; - the negative impact on reported earnings if any of these transactions that are expected to qualify for pooling of interest accounting treatment for financial reporting purposes fail to so qualify; - the correct assessment of the relative percentages of in-process research and development expense that can be immediately written off as compared to the amount which must be amortized over the appropriate life of the asset; - the failure to successfully develop an acquired in-process technology resulting in the impairment of amounts currently capitalized as intangible assets; - the impairment of relationships with employees and customers as a result of any integration of new management personnel; and - the potential unknown liabilities associated with acquired businesses.
+- the difficulty of assimilating the operations and personnel of the acquired companies; - the potential disruption of our ongoing business and distraction of management; - the difficulty of incorporating acquired technology or content and rights into our products and media properties and unanticipated expenses related to such integration; - the negative impact on reported earnings if any of our planned transactions that are expected to qualify for pooling of interest accounting treatment for financial reporting purposes fail to so qualify; - the correct assessment of the relative percentages of in-process research and development expense that can be immediately written off as compared to the amount which must be amortized over the appropriate life of the asset; - the failure to successfully develop an acquired in-process technology resulting in the impairment of amounts currently capitalized as intangible assets;

+the impairment of relationships with employees and customers as a result of any integration of new management personnel; and the potential unknown liabilities associated with acquired businesses.